OpenStickCommunity/gp2040ce-binary-tools/README.md

 ### visualize-storage

-**visualize-storage** reads a dump of a GP2040-CE board's flash storage section, where the configuration lives, and prints it out for visual inspection or diffing with other tools.
+**visualize-storage** reads a GP2040-CE board's configuration, either over USB or from a dump of the board's flash storage section, and prints it out for visual inspection or diffing with other tools.
 It can also find the storage section from a GP2040-CE whole board dump, if you have that instead.
-Usage is simple; just pass the tool your binary file to analyze along with the path to the Protobuf files.
+Usage is simple; just connect your board in BOOTSEL mode or pass the tool your binary file to analyze along with the path to the Protobuf files.

 Because Protobuf relies on .proto files to convey the serialized structure, you must supply them from the main GP2040-CE project, e.g. pointing this tool at your clone of the core project.
 Something like this would suffice for a working invocation (note: you do not need to compile the files yourself):

 ```
-% visualize-storage -P ~/proj/GP2040-CE/proto -P ~/proj/GP2040-CE/lib/nanopb/generator/proto memory.bin
+% visualize-storage -P ~/proj/GP2040-CE/proto -P ~/proj/GP2040-CE/lib/nanopb/generator/proto --filename memory.bin
 ```

 (In the future we will look into publishing complete packages that include the compiled `_pb2.py` files, so that you